silx-kit/freesas/doc/source/FreeSAS.rst

 Introduction
 ------------

-Freesas has been write as a re-implementation of some ATSAS parts in Python for a better integration in the BM29 ESRF beam-line processing pipelines.
+| FreeSAS has been write as a re-implementation of some ATSAS parts in
+  Python for a better integration in the BM29 ESRF beam-line processing pipelines.
 It provides functions to read SAS data from pdb files and to handle them.
 Parts of the code are written in Cython and parallelized to speed-up the execution.

+| FreeSAS code is available on Github at https://github.com/kif/freesas .

 Installation
 ------------